mar-kan/NaiveBayesImplementation/README.md

 - Plot: plots a scatter graph using the abovementioned library.
 - Preprocess: preprocesses a string
 - Utils: implements various general functions used in the proogram.
-- WordList: implements a hashmap where the words and the number of their occurences are stored.
+- WordList: implements a hashmap where the words and the number of their occurrences are stored.
 ----------------------------------------

 [1] Andrew L. Maas, Raymond E. Daly, Peter T. Pham, Dan Huang, Andrew Y. Ng, and Christopher Potts.
 2011.